 As part of the development process, users need to read API documentation, deploy a cloud function, make sure things work, and then maintain the pipeline if things ever break.
 This can be a significant amount of work, and is a common scenario when data teams reach out to Portable for help.

 Matillion does not support long-tail data sources, but users can use the GUI to build basic API integrations.

 To build a custom integration with Matillion, the user needs to read the API documentation, configure the setup in the Matillion user interface and then support the integration as issues arise.

 Data integrations are living, breathing organisms.
 They evolve, they break, and they cause chaos with your queries and dashboards when they do.

 It's critical to understand how both ETL vendors will support you when things go wrong, and what functionality each platform has in place for alerting, monitoring, and connector maintenance.

 Fivetran offers a ticketing system for clients to flag issues when things go wrong.

 Because Fivetran has a large client base, issues are typically picked up quickly, but support can feel impersonal at times.

-Matillion focuses on enterprises, and offers SLAs and a support portal to clients.
+Matillion focuses on enterprises, can be deployed in your own cloud environment (AWS, GCP, Azure) and offers SLAs and a support portal to clients.

 Because the platform also can include transformation, governance and on-premises deployments, there can be more moving parts to troubleshoot and maintain when leveraging Matillion relative to most other ETL solutions.